 - a.
-A sport played in water in which two teams of swimmers try to get the ball into the other team's goal. - b.
-A sport played between two teams of eleven people, where each team tries to win by kicking or heading the ball into the other team's goal. - c.
-A sport in which two competitors fight by hitting each other with their hands. - d.
-A sport in which athletes try to hit fixed targets at some distance from them by shooting arrows from bows. - e.
-A sport in which two or four people hit a shuttlecock (a light object with feathers) over a high net.
+Sport played in water in which two teams of swimmers try to get the ball into the other team's goal. - b.
+Sport played between two teams of eleven people, where each team tries to win by kicking or heading the ball into the other team's goal. - c.
+Sport in which two competitors fight by hitting each other with their hands. - d.
+Sport in which athletes try to hit fixed targets some distance from them by shooting arrows from bows. - e.
+Sport in which two or four people hit a shuttlecock (a light object with feathers) over a high net.

-events - ປກgກເປັນປະກ
+events - մրցումներ